A general update on my website and blog. On personal growth and the decision to close down my old website. Future goals and the value of teamwork.

 I have made the decision to cancel my old website – ‘johndixonacupuncture.com’.
 I made that site with Webhealer.net.
 Here is a screenshot of my old website, preserved for future reflection:

 Webhealer.net is a website company that specifically creates websites for complementary or psychological therapists in the UK.
-I wrote about their services in this article.
-I also discussed some pros and cons in that article, and I think it explains why I have made the decision to quit Webhealer after all these years.
+I wrote about their services in an article, which used to get a fair bit of traffic, but I have since deleted as I see no reason to promote someone else’s business.
+I discussed some pros and cons in that article, and I think it explains why I have made the decision to quit Webhealer after all these years.

 On top of that, my new website has significantly less traffic.
 A handful of viewers.

 So my decision to shut down a modestly busy website to focus on a new website with zero traffic is… to quote Charlton Heston in The Planet of the Apes:

 However, I feel it is right to do it now.
 I have no doubt in my heart that it is right and the decision actually feels good to me.
 Like a feeling of relief.

 That website went as far as I could take it.
 I could never push it consistently over the 1000 visitors a month mark.
 The most I ever got to was about 2000 early last year and then it dropped back down to its normal 1000 range.
 Out of these visitors, only a small percentage of people contacted me for appointments.

 There are obviously other things I could do to increase patient contact.
 However, this is where I felt the limitations of my old website would kick in.
 Even if I maximised it, it would still be limited.
 I would be banging my head on the ceiling.

 And really I want to grow, professionally, spiritually, physically and financially.

 Perhaps the universe is sending me signs that its time to move on.
 My old website has furnished me with lots of clients and experiences.
 It was one of the best business decisions I made and I would recommend this service to others.